locgit-89/g5final/README.md

 # Hello!
-This is eProject group 1.
+This is eProject group 5.

-Introduction: The "Nobel Prize Winner" website is a project dedicated to honoring Marie Curie, the first woman to win two Nobel Prizes.
-The site features a clean design that highlights key information about her life, groundbreaking research, and notable achievements.
-With interactive features such as color changes when users hover over content and a timeline that showcases significant milestones in her career, the website offers an engaging way to explore the legacy of Marie Curie.
+Introduction:this is a website selling cosmetics of Clarins cosmetics brand.

 Our Group Members:
     Than The Loc - Student1571994 (Leader)